SnifferNandez/keyboard_CopyPaste/README.md

 ```
 $ pip install pyautogui
 ```
-Note: To install Pillow on Linux you may need to install additional libraries to make sure Pillow's PNG/JPEG works correctly.
+Note 1: To install Pillow on Linux you may need to install additional libraries to make sure Pillow's PNG/JPEG works correctly.
 See:

     https://stackoverflow.com/questions/7648200/pip-install-pil-e-tickets-1-no-jpeg-png-support
     http://ubuntuforums.org/showthread.php?t=1751455

+Note 2: Need more test to improve the functionality, for example, this chars have issues in some cases:

+    pyautogui.press("'")
+    pyautogui.press("=")
+    pyautogui.press(":")

 ## Usage